stajichlab/DrylandAlgae_Genomes/kaiju_summary.reads.md

-Here’s an update based on the raw reads - so a lot of these are pretty contaminated.
+Here is an update based on the raw reads - so a lot of these are pretty contaminated.
 These are top 4 phylum of reads:

 ```
 ==> Aphanocapsa_sp._GSE-SYN-MK-11-07L.reads.phylum.summary.tsv <==
 file	percent	reads	taxon_id	taxon_name